DalbergDataInsights/spph-email-report/README.md

 └─────────────────────── min (0 - 59)
 ```

+The stars define the time for the crontab.
 So setting up the Cron to run on the 27th of each month at 5:30pm would look like this: `30 17 27 1-12 *`.
 If you still have trouble setting up the schedule, use [crontab guru](https://crontab.guru).
 The next step is to add python and script paths.
 I will give an example of absolute paths because they have been chosen as the best ones to use when creating a cron job.
 First, let's find our way to Python.
 In the terminal (also in the editor) type `which python3` if you have more than one python installed on your computer, or just `which python` if only python is installed.
 Command `where is python3` to find the relative path.
 The command `which python3` gives you the path as the result.
 Copy it and paste it into the crontab with a time lapse between the time and path settings.
 For me it looks like this: